PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter06/Tutorial/README.md

 .join(enter => createMoons(enter))
 ```

-Note that this code just appends `<circle>`, `<image>` and `<text>` elements to the `<g class="moon">` object but doesn’t set any attributes.
+Note that this code just appends `<circle>`, `<image>`, and `<text>` elements to the `<g class="moon">` object but doesn’t set any attributes.
 This needs to be done after the new elements are merged with the existing elements and updated.

 Let's return to the `appendObjects()` function (in `js/view.js`).
 It is called after the join to update the merged entered and existing elements selection.
-Because of our `join()`, we can be sure that all and just the necessary moons and labels were appended, so all we need to do now is select them and update their attributes with the new data.
+Because of our `join()`, we can be sure that all, and just the necessary, moons and labels were appended, so all we need to do now is select them and update their attributes with the new data.
 The following code replaces each `moon.append` with `moon.select`:

 ```js
 function updateObjects(moon) {	// renamed from appendObjects()